Rudolf Fränkel: Life and career

 Fränkel was the son of Louis Fränkel, a government architect who was in Silesia supervising the construction of a railway, and his wife Ida and grew up in a comfortably middle-class Jewish family in Berlin.
-After completing school Carolinum with a war emergency Abitur and serving as a volunteer in the Luftstreitkräfte (Imperial German Air Force), he studied at the Royal Technical College in Charlottenburg (now the Berlin Institute of Technology) and did his practical study with his father.
+After completing school Carolinum with a war emergency Abitur and serving as a volunteer in the Luftstreitkräfte (Imperial German Air Force), he studied at the Technische Hochschule in Berlin (now Technische Universität Berlin) and did his practical study with his father.
 He served his apprenticeship from 1922 to 1924 with Richard Riemerschmid in Munich and then Gustav Hart in Berlin.
 In 1922 he married Eva Tarrasch, the daughter of a physician.

 In 1924 he opened his own office in Berlin, and in 1925 he became a member of the Deutscher Werkbund.
 His first large commission was the Gartenstadt Atlantic, a moderate-income housing development in Gesundbrunnen, which has been a protected landmark since 1995.
 The buildings were unusually brightly coloured even for modernist housing of the period: the ground floor was violet, the upper floors pale green, the entrances grey and the balcony strips yellow.
 This detail has not been preserved; colours were updated as part of the 2001-05 renovation.
 In 1927, the development won the Werkbund's first prize for best housing development for inverting the concept of the garden city into an inner-city development with internal parks, and for the holistic lifestyle made possible by the central location.
 The first portion of the development to be completed was the Lichtburg cinema and its associated commercial building housing restaurants, meeting and banquet facilities, shops and a bowling alley, next to the S- and U-Bahn station.
 The cinema was one of the first with sound; the building as a whole won praise for its modernity and for the use of space.
 He went on to design other residential buildings, housing developments and places of amusement in Berlin and environs, including a block of 400 flats finished in yellow stucco over a brown brick ground floor facing the Schöneberg city park.

 Fränkel's designs were recognised in the architectural press as exemplars of modernist architecture and of efficient use of space.
 In addition, his amusement buildings, particularly the Lichtburg, were famous examples of Architecture of the Night (Architektur der Nacht) or Light Architecture (Lichtarchitektur).
 In the mid-1920s Walter Gropius invited him to join the Bauhaus faculty, but he declined on grounds of lack of time.